opencivicdata/docs.opencivicdata.org/api/search.rst

 API Search Endpoints
 ================

-General information about search endpoints can be found at :ref:`endpoints` and :ref:`search-response`.
+General information about search endpoints can be found at :ref:`search-endpoints` and :ref:`search-response`.

 Information on common parameters can be found at :ref:`common-parameters`.